Chia-Network/chia-docs/docs/01introduction/intro-to-cryptocurrencies.md

 ## How do cryptocurrencies work?

-To understand the basics of how a cryptocurrency like Bitcoin works, we first need to look at how one would design a cryptocurrency from scratch.
+To understand the basics of how a cryptocurrency like Bitcoin or Chia works, we first need to look at how one would design a cryptocurrency from scratch.
 This section is targeted toward those new to the blockchain industry; others can skip it.

 Of course, we could just rely on a central server which has a public API to send transactions (which takes in a username and password) and a public API for reading data.
 However, this is not decentralized, and does not bring most of the benefits above.
-This is how all systems worked before Bitcoin.
+This is many financial systems worked before Bitcoin.
 So how would we design a transaction system which does not depend on any one party?

 <div style={{textAlign: 'center'}}>